 Indeed, excluding a woman of similar profession or rank from the club (where many of the decisions are made before the official meetings), isolating her from collegial cooperation or comradery, are also forms of bullying.

-As I continue this project, I hope the “How to Stop Bullying” section of the McKellen Catcat path will provide me with ideas to enhance the how-to-talk-about-it aspect of my book.
+As I continue this project, I hope the “How to Stop Bullying” section of the McKellen landing page will provide me with ideas to enhance the how-to-talk-about-it aspect of my book.

-I’m sure I’ll return to “Stand Up to Bullying” often, reread the material and discover new additions posted from time to time.
-I hope some of you also find it helpful.
+I’m sure I’ll return to “Stand Up to Bullying” often, reread the material and discover any new additions that might be posted from time to time.
+I feel certain that many of you will find it helpful as well.

 Many critics consider Sir Ian McKellen the finest actor of his age.
 His professional awards and achievements are too numerous to list here.
 He was knighted for his contributions to the arts, charitable projects, and social activism for LGBT+ rights.
 Even better, he was appointed Companion of Honour (CH), for his services to drama and to equality.
 This Order includes only 65 members (plus the British monarch) at any given time.
 So a current member has to die before the monarch can appoint a new one.
 (The population of Great Britain is a little over 66 million.)